d2s/Documentation/_posts/2018-04-10-Changelog.md

 I have commenced work on next version of RsyncOSX.
 The major enhancement in this release is enabling plans for snapshots.
 A plan for a snapshot is which snapshots to keep and which to delete.
 See next [version](/nextversion) for some details.

+New version of will be released in January 2019.

 ## Version 5.6.1

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.6.1) 6 December 2018